Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) give each party every opportunity to be heard;

-   2. allow due consideration by all parties of any written statement submitted by any party; and
+   b) allow due consideration by all parties of any written statement submitted by any party; and

-   3. ensure that natural justice is accorded to the parties throughout the mediation process.
+   c) ensure that natural justice is accorded to the parties throughout the mediation process.

 5. The mediator must not determine the dispute.